Oliver Typewriter Company: United States

-The following models were produced in the United States between 1894 and 1928:
+The following models were produced in the United States between 1893 and 1928:

 With the exception of model No. 2, even-numbered models were produced with extra keys (32 versus 28 keys) for sale in countries with accented languages.

 United Kingdom

-The following models were produced by the British Oliver Typewriter Company between 1930 and 1942:
+The following models were produced by the British Oliver Typewriter Company between 1928 and 1942:

 International

 Oliver typewriter designs were licensed for production in several countries.
 Variants of model No. 3 were produced by The Linotype Company of Montreal and A. Greger & Co. of Vienna.
-Models produced by licensees were marketed under various names including "Courier" (Austria), "Fiver" (Germany), "Stolzenberg" (continental Europe) and "Revilo" (Argentina).
+Models produced by licensees were marketed under various names including "Courier" (Austria), "Stolzenberg" (continental Europe) and "Revilo" (Argentina).
 The Argentinian licensee used Revilo, Oliver backwards, to avoid royalty payments on the Oliver name, which had already been registered in Argentina.
-A heavy, 28-pound, nickel-plated model No. 3 was designed to avoid rust in warm, damp climates; by 1907, Mexico was importing them, with a market value of around US$100 in 1910 (the equivalent of about $2,100 in 2013).
+A nickel-plated model No. 3 was designed to avoid rust in warm, damp climates; by 1907, Mexico was importing them, with a market value of around US$100 in 1910 (the equivalent of about $2,100 in 2013).